-Purpose: To enable agents to activate Headset mode on the handset at login.
+Purpose: To enable agents to activate the Headset mode on the handset at login.

-- In the PBX configuration, navigate to mgr/Users/Go down hierarchy/Progr.
+- 1. In the PBX configuration, navigate to mgr/Users/Go down hierarchy/Progr.
 Keys - 2.
-For every agent who is going to use this feature, configure a headset button in the PBX by setting the value one of the programmable function keys headset. - 3.
-Set the default Headset mode for this agent by setting the value of option headset-mode.
+For every agent who is going to use this feature, configure a Headset button in the PBX by setting the value one of the programmable function keys headset. - 3.
+Set the default Headset mode for this agent by setting the value of the headset-mode configuration option.

-With value true, agents are automatically logged in with Headset mode (where a Headset button is configured).
+If the value is set to true, agents are automatically logged in with the Headset mode (where a Headset button is configured).

-With value false, agents are logged in with headset mode switched off.
+If the value is set to false, agents are logged in with the Headset mode switched off.